5 Self-Development Tips for Overwhelmed Leaders

 Take a deep breath and let it out slowly.

 With every breath you take, feel yourself relaxing more and more.
-Not only does it give you something else to concentrate on but it literally reverses your fight-or-flight response which we all have when we’re under stress.
+Notice where there is tension in your body and let it go with each out-breath.
+Not only does breathing this way give you something else to concentrate on but it literally physically reverse-hacks your fight-or-flight response which we all have when we’re under stress because you can't be in fight-or-flight when breathing deeply and relaxing.

 Biologically, our ‘fight-or-flight’ response has changed over the years.
 We no longer need to run from predators.
 This response is now triggered by more internal stresses, such as work pressures and overwhelming situations.